CarsynOetting/FirstRepo/readme.txt

-Hello, this file is designed to act as a general step-by-step regarding how this repoisitory functions
+Hello, this file is designed to act as a step-by-step regarding how this repoisitory functions

-Backup changes!!
+Backup your changes!!